What do the lights mean?

 Important: Always keep the Alert App running in the background of your phone to keep the connection in place.

 Your Embrace will display a blinking orange light at the 3 o’clock position, meaning there’s approximately 2 hours left on your Embrace battery.
 It’s time to charge!

 Action: Place your Embrace in the charger, and see the orange lights gradually fill up and transform into a green circle, indicating a full charge (after charging for about 1 hour and 30 minutes).

 Tip: You can make this a habit and set a certain time of the day for when you will charge your Embrace.
 This could be a time when you have someone with you that could provide help in the event of a seizure.
 Don't forget you can check all the different battery levels and what they mean inside the Alert App!

 We understand that once in a while we can forget to connect the Embrace to the paired smartphone.
 You can be at ease as your Embrace watch can store around 14 hours of data in its memory.
 After this, you’ll see a yellow cross flashing on your device, indicating that the memory is full.

 Action: Clear the data and free up the Embrace memory by making sure that the Bluetooth on your phone is enabled and that your Embrace watch is connected (“Everything is OK” status on the Alert App).
 Keep the two devices close to each other and data will be automatically transferred from your Embrace watch to your smartphone.

-Tip: Ensure that alerts will be sent to your caregivers by keeping your Embrace watch and smartphone connected.
+Tip: Even if your Embrace memory is full, it still has the capability to detect possible generalized tonic-clonic seizures.
+This is a safety feature of Embrace.
+Ensure that alerts will be sent to your caregivers by keeping your Embrace watch and smartphone connected.